moritzzoepffel/capstone.airbus/README.md

 # **Airbus Capstone Project**

-This project works with Airbus flight and fuel/engine system data for comprehensive analysis and pattern detection.
+This project works with Airbus flight and fuel/engine system data for comprehensive analysis and fuel leakage detection.
 The aim is to manage missing data, detect outliers, and conduct Principal Component Analysis (PCA) and clustering for efficient data analysis and feature extraction.

 ## **Data Overview**